lokeshdeore412-ctrl/Lead-Engine/readme.md

 External services such as enrichment providers, AI providers, and Slack require valid credentials where used.

+## Cost Profile

+The system is designed around low-cost/self-hosted infrastructure.

+Core components:
+- n8n
+- PostgreSQL
+- lightweight website SDK
+- Slack
+- optional enrichment provider
+- optional LLM/API usage

+The workflow itself does not require a paid lead-intelligence platform.

+Infrastructure/API costs depend on:
+- event volume
+- enrichment provider
+- LLM usage
+- hosting
+- database size

+For a small deployment, the primary variable costs are therefore infrastructure, enrichment and AI usage rather than the workflow itself.

 # Deployment Options

 Choose the delivery model that fits your business.